 Every time a cycling advocate appears on TV or radio they are bombarded with accusations of misbehaviour and deviance.
 These defamatory assaults would not be directed at, nor accepted by, representatives of any other minority group, so why is it deemed acceptable to direct hate at people who choose to cycle?

 At best, cycle-hate is a distraction from the real issues around road safety and transport funding.
 At worst, it could be considered an incitement to violence and a precursor to actual hate crimes being committed against people on bicycles.

 The reality is that most people who cycle are just ordinary men and women getting on with their daily lives.
 They are trying to do so in a built environment that, for the most part, has been designed to be hostile to their particular mode of transport.

-People on bikes have enough problems negotiating deathtrap junction layouts and cycle lanes that resemble obstacle courses.
+People on bikes have enough problems negotiating deathtrap junctions and cycle lanes that resemble obstacle courses.
 They do not need the further challenge of dealing with otherwise sane drivers being wound up by what they see and hear in the media.

 Cycle-hate is potent, dangerous and ultimately futile.
 It needs to stop.

 - *Official Garda figures state that 14 cyclists have been killed this year, but there is some confusion regarding a 15th person, Paul Hannon, who was either on his bike or walking beside it when he was struck and killed on Patrick Street, Dublin. *